 Employees who work “unauthorized” hours or overtime are still legally owed wages for the hours they worked, though the employee may be disciplined for working without the employer’s permission.
 It is not legal for employees to volunteer to work for for-profit companies without pay, nor can they choose, or be required by their employer, to work “off the clock.”

 No matter what type of compensation is agreed upon, the rate must be at least equal to the current state minimum wage.
 In addition, most employees who work more than 40 hours per week must be paid overtime.

 Louisiana has not adopted a state minimum wage in its labor laws.
 Instead, workers in the state are entitled to the federal minimum wage which is currently $7.25 per hour for covered, “nonexempt” employees.
 Non-exempt employees are workers who have not specifically been hired as managerial employees who receive a set salary rather than hourly pay and so are exempt from overtime and other rules.

 The minimum wage for tipped workers is $2.13 per hour in direct compensation, as long as this amount plus tips equals at least the minimum wage, the employee keeps all tips, and the employee regularly receives more than $30 a month in tips.

-Employers whose workers earn close to the minimum wage who ask those workers to work off the clock are violating federal minimum wage law, as are employers who pay the tipped minimum wage and ask workers to hand over any part of their tips, or who don’t ensure their workers tips and wages add up to $7.25 an hour.
+Employers whose workers earn close to the minimum wage who ask those workers to work off the clock are violating federal minimum wage law, as are employers who pay the tipped minimum wage and ask workers to hand over any part of their tips, or who don’t ensure their worker’s tips and wages add up to $7.25 an hour.

-Living Wage For City Contract Workers In New Orleans
+Living Wage for City Contract Workers in New Orleans